victoryeagle77/userv/src/probes/memory/README.md

 ## Usage

-To run the program to retrieve the information from the RAM, you can specify its corresponding probe in binary arguments.
+To run the program to retrieve the information from the memory, you can specify its corresponding probe in binary arguments.

 ```bash